 When evaluating the retention and graduation rates of a specific college, remember that students also leave for a variety of reasons that have nothing to do with the college itself.
 A student may change their major to something that is not offered at the original school.
 Perhaps a student was homesick or a family situation necessitated a transfer to a school closer to home.

-If you really love a school but are concerned about their retention and graduation rates, ask the people in the admissions office about it.
-You may find that they, too, are concerned about those numbers and have made it a school priority to address it and raise those percentages.
+If you really love a school but are concerned about their retention and graduation rates, talk to the admissions office.
+They may also be concerned about those numbers and have made it a school priority to address and raise those percentages.
 This may mean they have created new programs or initiatives on campus to help students transition into college, or to help them deal with academic or financial troubles.
 These programs may also be helpful for you as a student.

 Compare college graduation and retention rates using College Raptor

 College Raptor provides data about college graduation and retention rates.
-You can access it either from your search results page by selecting the “Academic” view (shown below).
+You can access it from your search results page by selecting the “Academic” view (as shown below).

-Or, this information is also found under the “Academic” details page for every college and university (shown below).
+You can also find this information under the “Academic” details page for every college and university (as shown below).